General Leveling Tips

-The majority of your power in this leveling build comes from Upheaval, aiming this into a group of mobs and cutting them down is your goal.
-Using our Rallying Cry to keep our Fury generation high, we can easily manage our enemies by using our basic attack skill or offloading all of our Fury with Upheaval then building back up again, all the while having our Ultimate, Iron Maelstrom, to take out large packs.
+The majority of your power in this leveling build comes from Rend, which is aimed into a group of mobs to Bleed them, followed by Death Blow to finish them off.
+Rallying Cry will help keep Fury generation high, and we can easily manage our enemies by using our Flay or offloading all of our Fury with Rend then building back up again, all the while having our Ultimate, Wrath of the Berserker, to take out Elite packs.

-Our other two defensive skills, Ground Stomp and Challenging Shout, will be use to manage the monsters during the downtime when we do not have enough Fury for Upheaval.
+During the majority of your fights, you will also be triggering your Walking Arsenal for a good damage bonus.
 This rotational way of playing will become important as it prepares you for the endgame version of this build which is played with a very similar skill set.
 Let’s review some other important elements we use to power ourselves up for leveling.

 There are many options to level your character: kill monsters, do quests in each region, follow the Seasonal storyline, farm generic dungeons, participate in regional events, etc. With so many ways to get to Level 50, we have chosen some methods that will accelerate your experience gains.

 The open world is full of monsters and activities, you are welcome to find your own path or leveling areas but if you are looking for some great options, here are two great suggestions for this build: